 Some families who carefully regulate their media consumption may not feel the need to participate in Screen-Free Week.
 We carefully regulate too, but for us, going screen-free for an entire week feels very . . . liberating.
 It’s a reminder to myself of my own autonomy, that I can choose to untether myself from the 24/7 digital leash for an entire week.
 Screen-Free Week, for us, is not only about disconnecting, but also about reflecting on whether we’re achieving life balance.
 It invites us to revisit our past year’s screen decisions, reassess the limits we’ve set, and tweak our policies as technologies change and as our kids grow older.
 In our busy lives when it’s too hard to think ahead (or deeply) about anything, Screen-Free Week grants us the room to do so.

-Rinny Yourman is a Screen Time Program Assistant at the Campaign for a Commercial-Free Childhood, as well as a former labor lawyer and mom to two children.
+Rinny Yourman is a Screen-Free Week Outreach Coordinator at the Campaign for a Commercial-Free Childhood, as well as a former labor lawyer and mom to two children.
 Whenever possible, she and her family love to hit the open road; they have logged more than 35,000 miles through 25 states, with no screen entertainment on board.